 SketchUp’s Aces in the Hole(s)

-To throw in another monkey wrench in this comparison; you need to take the Extension Warehouse and 3D Warehouse into consideration
+To throw in another monkey wrench in this comparison, you need to take the Extension Warehouse and 3D Warehouse into consideration.

 SketchUp 3D Warehouse – This is a crowd-sourced library of all kinds of 3D models.
 Anyone can contribute to 3D Warehouse.
 Modelers from all over the world can download your content to pop into their 3D models.
-There are even companies such as KraftMaid Cabinets who model their products in the 3D Warehouse.
+There are even companies such as KraftMaid Cabinets that model their products in the 3D Warehouse.